-In line with our general view on the banking sector, Aareal Bank has a low exposure to environmental risks (see our environmental risks heat map1 for further information).
+In line with our general view on the banking sector, Aareal has a low exposure to environmental risks (see our environmental risk heat map3 for further information).

-For social risks, we also place Aareal Bank in line with our general view for the banking sector, which indicates a moderate exposure.
-However, Aareal Bank has an elevated share of lending to sectors such as tourism and non-food retail that are particularly exposure to the rapid and widening spread of the coronavirus outbreak given the substantial implications for public health and safety, and a deteriorating global economic outlook creating a severe and extensive credit shock across many sectors, regions and markets (for further information see our social risk heat map2).
+For social risks, we also place Aareal in line with our general view for the banking sector, which indicates a moderate exposure.
+However, Aareal has an elevated share of lending to sectors such as tourism and non-food retail that are particularly exposed to the rapid and widening spread of the coronavirus pandemic given the substantial implications for public health and safety, and a deteriorating global economic outlook creating a severe and extensive credit shock across many sectors, regions and markets (for further information see our social risk heat map4).

-Governance is highly relevant for Aareal Bank, as it is to all participants in the banking industry.
-Governance risks are largely internal rather than externally driven, and for Aareal Bank, we do not have any particular governance concern3.
+Governance is highly relevant for Aareal, as it is to all participants in the banking industry.
+Governance risks are largely internal rather than externally driven, and for Aareal, we do not have any particular governance concern5.
 Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.